jkennedy559/jkennedy559.github.io/_posts/2020-04-16-LogRegTitanic.md

 ![png](/images/cost_curve_tangent_2_fig.png)

-Given the partial derivative approaches 0 as the parameter value approachs its optimal value the steps taken by gradient descent get smaller & smaller the closer we get to the optimal value.
+Given the partial derivative approaches 0 as the parameter value approaches its optimal value the steps taken by gradient descent get smaller & smaller the closer we get to the optimal value.

 In the definition above it referenced that gradient descent takes iterative steps from a defined starting point.
 How do we know if our starting value is greater or less than the optimal value?
 In our simplified example the starting point doesn't matter.

-* If our initial value is less than the optimal value the slope is negative so we will add to the paramater value thereby descending down the cost curve.
+* If our initial value is less than the optimal value the slope is negative so we will add to the parameter value thereby descending down the cost curve.
-* If our initial value is greater than the optimal value the slope is positive so we will subtract from the paramater value and again descend down the cost curve.
+* If our initial value is greater than the optimal value the slope is positive so we will subtract from the parameter value and again descend down the cost curve.

 So the partial derivative will dictate whether we adjust our parameter value up or down and the learning rate dictates the size of the step we take.
 If we set the learning rate too high we may step over the optimum value of our parameter.
 If the learning rate is too small we may not take large enough steps to reach the optimum value at all.
 Printing out the cost for each iterative step will give you an idea of whether you have an appropriate learning rate.